javisoft/TFS2NAV/README.md

 # TFS Setup

-in TFS create new Service Hook of type Web Hook to address like http://server/TFS2NAV/TFS2NAVListener.svc/ToNAV and select which info you want to send to this hook.
+In TFS create new Service Hook of type Web Hook to address like http://server/TFS2NAV/TFS2NAVListener.svc/ToNAV and select which info you want to send to this hook.
 The Json with the info will ends in your NAV.

 # NAV Web Service